 It started the night before, I was reading several trip reports from bikers with KLR’s & BMW GS’s and I got bitten by the dirt road bug.
 I had to go find some dirt roads my duck could do.

-I knew today’s temp was gonna be under 40, it was 33 when I left my office and headed out.
+I knew today’s temp was going to be under 40, it was 33 when I left my office and headed out.
 I was careful on the side streets for the standing water was starting to ice over, including the ponds

 My first road brought me by a water fall and then another road just lead me to nowhere.
 I had to turn around and track back